ibm-cloud-docs/storage-scale/troubleshooting.md

 Specifically, on the Baremetal with CES-enabled cluster, if the required NFS sensors are not configured properly on CES nodes, then “nfs_sensors_not_configured” issue occurs.
 {: tsCauses}

-Follow the steps below to address the "nfs_sensors_not_configured" issue by configuring NFS sensors as outlined in the documentation provided at https://www.ibm.com/docs/en/storage-scale-system/6.1.9?topic=gui-configure-nfs-sensors:
+The following steps address the "nfs_sensors_not_configured" issue by configuring NFS sensors as outlined in the documentation provided at https://www.ibm.com/docs/en/storage-scale-system/6.1.9?topic=gui-configure-nfs-sensors:
 {: tsResolve}

 1. Use the following content to define the NFS sensor configuration: